bangyen/esolangs/README.md

 ## Miscellaneous
 -   The `binary.py` program implements a given boolean function in Dig.

--   The `generate.py` program implements a function in different languages which output a given string.
+-   The `generate.py` program outputs programs which output a given string in different languages.
 The supported languages are as follows:
     -   BFStack
     -   BrainIf
     -   Container
     -   Suffolk
     -   123
+    -   %^2^-1 (a.k.a.
+Magnitude)